International Experience

 Yale in London

-The Yale in London program offers spring-term courses in British humanities and social sciences, including history, history of art, architecture, sociology, literature, and drama at the Paul Mellon Centre for Studies in British Art, located in central London.
-The program is open to all undergraduates, including seniors,carries full Yale course credit, and counts as a term of enrollment.
-Instruction is designed to take advantage of the cultural resources of London and its environs, with regular field trips (including overnight stays) to museums, historic houses, and other sites of interest.
-Accommodations are provided for students in shared apartments.
-Further information is available on the program website, or from the Yale in London office at the Yale Center for British Art, or by email to yaleinlondon@yale.edu.
+The Yale in London program offers spring-term courses that explore the arts, politics, and culture in Britain through its diasporic and global histories.
+Based at the Paul Mellon Centre for Studies in British Art, located in central London, the program offers an opportunity to engage closely with London and the United Kingdom’s museums, collections, and spaces.
+The program is open to all undergraduates, including seniors.
+Courses in the program are considered Yale course credits, so students who have already studied abroad and have exhausted their transfer credits can still participate in Yale in London.
+Further information is available on the program website, from the Yale in London office at the Yale Center for British Art, or by email to yaleinlondon@yale.edu.

 Yale in London Summer Program

 Yale in London offers two overlapping summer sessions at the Paul Mellon Centre for Studies in British Art in central London, each lasting six weeks.
-There are two courses in each session, which vary from year to year and cover topics in humanities and social sciences, including history, history of art, architecture, sociology, literature, and drama.
+There are two courses in each session, which explore the arts, politics, and culture in Britain and its diasporic and global histories.
 The courses are open to all undergraduates, including seniors, and carry full Yale course credit, although enrollment in a Yale in London summer session does not count as a term of enrollment in Yale College.
-As with the spring program, the summer sessions take advantage of the cultural resources of London and its environs, and include overnight field trips.
-Accommodations are provided.
-Course descriptions and further information are available on the program website, or from the Yale in London office at the Yale Center for British Art, or by email to yaleinlondon@yale.edu.
+Course descriptions and further information are available on the program website, from the Yale in London office at the Yale Center for British Art, or by email to yaleinlondon@yale.edu.

 The MacMillan Center